|Solar System Observing Program Coordinator:

 Due to an emergency situation, Aaron Clevenson will be temporarily coordinating the Solar System Observing Program.
 If you have any questions or have recently submitted your observations, please contact Aaron.

-Welcome to the Astronomical League's Solar System Observers Program.
-The P.O.C. is a list of twenty-seven selected projects designed to introduce you to the pleasures of planetary observing.
+Welcome to the Astronomical League's Solar System Observing Program.
+The S.S.O.P. is a list of selected projects designed to introduce you to the pleasures of planetary observing.
 Observing skills come only with experience.
 An eye trained by observing will see more, regardless of what type of optical aid is used.
 Good observing skills reinforce the desire to observe.
 Observing trains the eye to see.
 It is a cycle that has to be willed to happen.
 Given the time and effort it WILL happen.
-Once it happens, astronomy will become a joyful lifelong experience.
+Once it happens, astronomy will become a very joyful lifelong experience.

 ALPO Membership Sec./Treas.,